Anisotropic compact stars: Constraining model parameters to account for physical features of tidal Love numbers

-The three different forces are plotted in Fig.~\ref{fig:Stabilityf_figure} for the compact stars $4U~1608-52$.
-The figure shows that hydrostatics and anisotropic forces are positive and is dominated by the gravitational force which is negative to keep the system in static equilibrium.
+The three different forces are plotted in Fig.~\ref{fig:Stabilityf_figure} (left panel) for the compact stars $4U~1608-52$.
+The figure shows that hydrostatics and anisotropic forces are positive and is balanced by the gravitational force which is negative to keep the system in static equilibrium.